aglorenz/The-Tech-Academy-Basic-HTML-CSS-Projects/README.md

 2. The second (enhanced) version shows my attempt at better color choices and smoother amimation startup.
 On mouse hover, the smiley face opens its eyes and its container expands slightly.
 Then on mouse click and hold, it changes to a more saturated color and bounces up and down.
-Each bouncing face demonstrates different cubic-bezier function parameters.
+Each bouncing face demonstrates different CSS cubic-bezier function parameters.